The Wall’s Rules

 - Not sit or stand under climbing surfaces when people are bouldering

 - Finish climbing on the last, highest hold.
-Climbers must not grab or touch the top of the wall, or any girders, structures, metalwork or lights
+Climbers must not grab or touch the top of the climbing walls, or any girders, structures, metalwork or lights

-- Not boulder with anything hanging from their person (e.g. clothes or jewelry)
+- Not boulder with anything hanging from their person or while wearing items which might cause them an injury (e.g. very loose clothes, rings or jewellery)

 - Keep the matting free of any objects and obstructions including but not limited to bottles, bags, clothing, tablets, cameras, shoes etc.